IT3049C-Spring24/8-react-rps-Fatuma3/README.md

 <!--- Check the Rubric on Canvas for a guideline --->

 I should get **(18)** out of 20 on this assignment.
-I would like use one day late credit
+I would like to use one-day late credit

 ## Self-Reflection:
 - **How long it took me to finish this?**